Shivter14/SysShivt-tools/upgrade/README.md

-Files in this directory are required for upgrading SysShivt tools
+# Files in this directory are still required for upgrading SysShivt tools.
+Crazy how it still works to this day.